GyanendraShukla1/hello-world/README.md

 # hello-world
-I am gyan,a new be for data science.
+I am gyan,a noob for data science.